theiterators/kebs/README.md

 Please be aware that recent changes in the source code might require some changes in your codebase.
 Follow the guide below to migrate your code to Kebs 2.0:
 * If you are using value classes instead of tagged/opaque types, please mix in the `CaseClass1ToValueClass` trait.
-* Extend your value-enums with `pl.iterators.kebs.slick.enums.ValueEnumLikeEntry` parameterized with the type of the value.
+* Extend your value-enums with `pl.iterators.kebs.enums.ValueEnumLikeEntry` parameterized with the type of the value.
   * Native Scala 3 value-enums:
     ```scala
     enum ColorButRGB(val value: Int) extends ValueEnumLikeEntry[Int] {